 All students living on-campus and/or attending classes at UB are required to submit proof of vaccination for COVID-19.
 Exemption requests for medical or religious reasons will be reviewed.
 Students who are remote only can apply for a per-semester exemption.

-All UB students are required to submit proof of primary vaccination and booster against COVID-19.
+All UB students are required to submit proof of primary vaccination against COVID-19.

 Students shall submit proof of vaccination, or the information needed to obtain a fully remote, medical or religious exemption from the vaccine requirement, to UB Health Services.
 It is preferred that the submission of this information is accomplished through the Health Services portal.
 Alternatively, the information may be submitted via fax 716-829-2564, or via USPS mail.
 Students will be notified of the approval or denial of their exemption requests via the Secure Messaging function of the Health Services portal.